Best of the Web: Hosted by Scott of Making Momentum

 I still play every once in a while with my old high school buddies on the weekend when I have some free time and feel like I’ve been productive to earn some vegging out fun time.

 Thank You, Scott, for this great post!
-I also wake up at 5 AM.
+I

 Want more?
 Check out: How to Get Your Blog Featured